varunKT001/portfolio-v0/README.md

    npm run serve
    ```

-2. Create a production using the command :
+2. Create a production build using the command :

    ```javascript
    npm run build